 History of the Early Middle Ages: Europe and the Mediterranean, 300-1100

 This course surveys the history of the early Middle Ages.
 Relying mainly on primary sources, it traces the broad contours of 800 years of European and Mediterranean history.
 The course covers the gradual merging of Roman and Germanic cultures, the persistence of Roman ideas during the Middle Ages, the slow Christianization of Europe, monasticism, the rise of Islam, and Norse society.
 Readings include Augustine's Confessions, a scandalous account of the reign of the Emperor Justinian, the Rule of St. Benedict, a translation of the Qur'an and Bede's Ecclesiastical History.
-This course fulfills the premodern requirement for the major and minor.
+This counts toward the premodern requirement for the major and minor.
 Offered every year.